Jump to:

 As the first game in this comprehensive list, Dredge starts as a peaceful simulation game, inviting you to captain a trawler across fog-shrouded waters and explore isolated islands at a leisurely pace.
 At first, it’s all quiet mornings, gentle waves, and the simple joy of catching fish.

 But the further you travel, the more the game reveals its darker side – a creeping, nightmarish secret lurking beneath the ocean.
-Fishing evolves into an intense survival horror game experience as strange, otherworldly creatures appear and sanity mechanics trigger subtle paranoia.
+Fishing evolves into an intense survival horror game experience as strange, strange tentacle monsters appear and cosmic horror mechanics trigger subtle paranoia.

 Pro tip